TimoliaDE/HowTo/docs/ranks/premium.en.md

 No, all ranks are bound to the account and cannot be transferred.
 If you made a mistake while placing an order, please report it as soon as possible, otherwise another account may keep your rank.

-## Will my rank be refunded??
-Money that was paid for a rank is usually not refunded by us.

 ## How do Premium Features behave after my rank expires?
 When your rank expires, features exclusive to premium players will no longer be actively accessible, but they are not lost – only inactive.
 Once you regain a premium rank, you can use them again.